 of the full library name.
 For example, two extremely popular libraries that you will use

-on a regular basis, NumPy and Pandas, are aliased as np
+on a regular basis, NumPy and Pandas, are aliased as np and pd, respectively:

 import numpy as np